openshift-service-mesh/federation/docs/enhancements/1-crds-and-controllers.md

       type: istio
 ```

-#### FederatedServicePolicy
+#### FederationServiceRules

-`FederatedServicePolicy` is a namespaced resource for specifying export/import rules.
+`FederationServiceRules` is a namespaced resource for specifying export/import rules.
 This resource is expected to be created as a single instance for all exported services.
 This is necessary, because all exported services will be associated with a single e/w gateway, so we can't properly handle N:1 relation between resources.
 Additionally, it will an owner of the egress gateway and its virtual service, because of the N:1 relation between